Slavery in the United States: Distribution of slaves

 For various reasons, the census did not always include all of the slaves, especially in the West, and also black slaves owned by Native-American in the Southeast.
 New Mexico Territory never reported any slaves on the census, yet sued the government for compensation for 600 slaves that were freed when Congress outlawed slavery in the territory.
 Utah was actively trying to hide its slave population from Congress and did not report slaves in several communities.

+African American slaves working for their masters who had come to California in search of gold, 1849.

 California was admitted as a free state and reported no slaves.
 However, there were many slaves that were brought to work in the mines during the California Gold Rush.
 Some Californian communities openly tolerated slavery, such as San Bernardino, which was mostly made up of transplants from the neighboring slave territory of Utah.
 Additionally, the census did not traditionally include Native Americans, and hence did not include Native American slaves.
 The 1850 Act for the Government and Protection of Indians introduced a system of custodianship for indigenous children and established convict leasing as a form of slavery or forced labor in California.
 White settlers took 10,000 to 27,000 Native Americans as forced laborers in California, including 4,000 to 7,000 children.
 There were other Native American slaves in Utah and New Mexico that were never recorded in the census.